openl-tablets/openl-tablets/Docs/WebStudioExtension.md

-# Extending OpenL WebStudio UI by external JavaScript
+# Extending OpenL Tablets WebStudio UI by External JavaScript

-In cases where one needs to add additional functionality to the OpenL WebStudio UI, it can be achieved by providing the URL to the JavaScript within the `webstudio.javascript.url` property.
+To extend the OpenL Tablets WebStudio UI functionality, in the `webstudio.javascript.url` property, provide the URL to the corresponding JavaScript.
-This JavaScript will be loaded and executed in the web browser along with the WebStudio UI.
+This JavaScript will be loaded and executed in a web browser along with the OpenL Tablets WebStudio UI.

-### Google Analytics extension.
+### Google Analytics Extension

 Create the `gtag.js` JavaScript file with the following content:
 ```javascript